-We are ethical, honest and have integrity in all of our decisions.
-We are accountable for our decisions and actions, putting the organisation's interests before our own or other interests.
+We are ethical, honest and have integrity in all our decisions.
+We are accountable for our decisions and actions, and we will not use our position as employees to the detriment of others.
 This is integral to maintaining the trust and confidence of our employees, customers, stakeholders and the community.